RoelantD/Workshop-AIBOT/readme.md

 ## Challenges

 #### Challenge 1 - Ask me Pi
-In this challenge, you are going to make you Pi listen to you.
+In this challenge, you are going to make your Pi listen to you.
 [Open challenge](Challenge%201/readme.md)

 #### Challenge 2 - Mood Pi